 In Uganda, the AMPE Foundation plans to first intervene in Bukono County, located in the Namutumba District within the Busoga Region of Eastern Uganda.
 This region is characterised by its high rates of school dropouts, which pose significant challenges to the community's socio-economic development and overall well-being.

-The region faces widespread poverty, with many families unable to afford school fees, uniforms, and other educational materials.
+The region faces widespread poverty, with many families unable to afford school fees, uniforms, and other educational materials, while health challenges like maternal care gaps compound educational barriers.

 Bukono County has one of the highest school dropout rates in Uganda.
 According to the Uganda Bureau of Statistics (UBOS), dropout rates in Eastern Uganda are significantly higher than the national average.